openqasm/openqasm/README.md

 ## About this project

-In this repository, you'll find all the documentation related to OpenQASM, some useful OpenQASM examples, and [plugins for some text editors](#plugins).
+In this repository, you'll find all the documentation related to OpenQASM, some useful OpenQASM examples, and a reference grammar.

 ### Language specs